m42e/vim-lgh/README.md

 # Vim Local Git History

+## neovim

+There is a lua-version of this plugin, too.
+It is here: https://github.com/m42e/lgh.nvim

 ## What this plugin does

 This plugin saves the file worked on in a git repository every time you save.